ramaraokotu/CryptocurrencyApp/README.md

 ## Major Highlights

 - **Jetpack Compose** for modern UI
-- **MVVM architecture with Clean Architecture** for a clean and scalable codebase
+- **MVVM architecture combined with Clean Architecture** ensures a clean and scalable codebase.
 - **Kotlin** and **Kotlin DSL**
 - **Dagger Hilt** for efficient dependency injection.
 - **Retrofit** for seamless networking